-(a) national, provincial or other public roads on which goods, services or labour move across a municipal boundary;

-- (b) water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water or sewer scheme serving the public; - (c) power stations, power substations or power lines forming part of an electricity scheme serving the public; - (d) gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - (e) railway lines forming part of a national railway system; - (f) communication towers, masts, exchanges or lines forming part of a communication system serving the public; - (g) runways, aprons and the air traffic control unit at national or provincial airports, including the vacant land known as the obstacle free zone surrounding these, which must be vacant for air navigation purposes; - (h) breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels; - (i) any other publicly controlled infrastructure as may be prescribed; or - (j) a right registered against immovable property in connection with infrastructure mentioned in paragraphs (a) to (i).
+- (a) national, provincial or other public roads on which goods, services or labour move across a municipal boundary; - (b) water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water or sewer scheme serving the public; - (c) power stations, power substations or power lines forming part of an electricity scheme serving the public; - (d) gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - (e) railway lines forming part of a national railway system; - (f) communication towers, masts, exchanges or lines forming part of a communication system serving the public; - (g) runways, aprons and the air traffic control unit at national or provincial airports, including the vacant land known as the obstacle free zone surrounding these, which must be vacant for air navigation purposes; - (h) breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels;

-"Public service purposes", in relation to the use of a property, means property owned and used by an organ of state as-

-(a) hospitals or clinics;

-- (b) schools, pre-schools, early childhood development centres or

-- further education and training colleges;

-- (c) national and provincial libraries and archives;

-- (d) police stations;

-- (e) correctional facilities; or

-(f) courts of law, but excludes property contemplated in the definition of public service infrastructure'

-"Railway Siding" A siding, is a low-speed track section distinct from a running line or through route such as a main line, branch line, or spur.
-It may connect to through track or to other sidings at either end.

-"Ratepayer" means a person or entity that is liable in terms of the MPRA for the payment of rates on property levied.
+- (i) any other publicly controlled infrastructure as may be prescribed; or - (j) a right registered against immovable property in connection with infrastructure mentioned in paragraphs (a) to (i). - "Public service purposes", in relation to the use of a property, means property owned and used by an organ of state as- - (a) hospitals or clinics; - (b) schools, pre-schools, early childhood development centres or further education and training colleges; - (c) national and provincial libraries and archives; - (d) police stations; - (e) correctional facilities; or - (f) courts of law, but excludes property contemplated in the definition of public service infrastructure' - "Ratio" In relation to section 19 of the Act, means the relationship between the cent amount in the Rand applicable to residential properties and different categories of non-residential properties: Provided that the two relevant cent amounts in the Rand are inclusive of any relief measures that amount to rebates of a general application to all properties within a property category; - "Ratepayer" means a person or entity that is liable in terms of the MPRA for payment of rates on property levied. - "Rebate" In relation to a rate payable on a property, means a discount granted in terms of section15 of the Act on the amount of the rate payable on the property. - "Reduction" In relation to a rate payable on a property, means the lowering in terms of section 15 of the Act of the amount for which the property was valued and the rating of the property at that lower amount.

-"Residential" means a property included in a valuation roll in terms of section 48 (2) (b) as residential;
+"Residential Property" means a property included in a valuation roll in terms of section 48 (2)(b) as residential;

-- 1) Used for residential purpose only, with not more than two dwelling units per property, and includes any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
-(Any such grouping shall be regarded as one residential property for rates rebate or valuation reduction purposes), or - 2) A unit registered in terms of the Sectional Title Act, used primarily for residential purposes. - 3) The following properties are specifically excluded from the definition and will be treated as business properties: Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes, commercial accommodation and residential properties with other permitted use.
+- Used for residential purpose only, with not more than two dwelling units per property, and includes any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
+(Any such grouping shall be regarded as one residential property for rates rebate or valuation reduction purposes), or - A unit registered in terms of the Sectional Title Act, used primarily for residential purposes. - 3) The following properties are specifically excluded from the definition and will be treated as business properties:

+Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes, commercial accommodation and residential properties with other permitted use.